lenderpanel

 Recently asked questions about conveyancing in Broxbourne

-I'm buying a new build house in Broxbourne with a loan from Leeds Building Society.
-The builders would not budge the price so I negotiated 6k of additionals instead.
-The property agent advised me not to tell my lawyer about the side-deal as it will impact my loan with the bank.
+I am buying my first flat in Broxbourne benefiting from help to buy.
+The sellers refused to move on the price so I negotiated £7000 of additionals instead.
+The property agent advised me not to tell my lawyer about this deal as it would put at risk my loan with the bank.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.